 The Symposium is open to all high school students engaged in research, scholarship, and creative achievement under the direction of a teacher and/or professional mentor.
 Students may participate as individuals or in groups.
 There is no cost to participate!

-Volunteers Needed: If you are interested in volunteering to serve as a poster judge (faculty, staff, or graduate students only) or general assistant (faculty, staff, graduate students, and undergraduate students) please visit this website early 2018 to complete the online volunteer sign-up form.
+Volunteers Needed: If you are interested in volunteering to serve as a poster judge (faculty, staff, or graduate students only) or general assistant (faculty, staff, graduate students, and undergraduate students) please visit the volunteer page for more information.

 15th Annual High School Research Symposium held in the Brown Ballroom in the Bone Student Center at Illinois State University